Frequently asked questions

 How do I create an object?

 In order to create an object you must first develop a shape.
-There are some simple programs like Tinkercad or our favorite is Fusion 360 which is free for students and small businesses.
+There are some simple programs like, Tinkercad, but our favorite is Fusion 360 which is free for students and small businesses.
 These software programs are capable of just taking simple shapes and turning them into very attractive objects to print on our ceramic printer.

 Here are some of the most popular slicing programs, we prefer Simplify 3D.